Mhdez221993/JavaScript/glossary.md

 ## Function
 A function is block of code that is defined onece and cann be invoke over and over.
 It allows to reuse code.

+## Properties withing objecs
+An object is collection key value pair, the key is what we call a property name and the value is the property value

+## Method
+A method is property withing and object, is a function associeted with that object and can be called using dot notation